Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Makhshar Desert.md

 ## Landmark 3 - Makhshar Caves
 The Makhshar caves are a ginormous cave complex spanning a wide portion of the desert and possessing many mysteries.
 The cooler temperature allowed for critters and vegetation to take on more mesmerising and -quite literally- radiant forms by means of bio-luminescence.
 The caves contain an ancient stronghold overrun by some creature and contains many secrets and hidden knowledge.
 ## Landmark 4 - Cornucopia Streak
-Assisted by the Concept of Growth and the Concept of Flow, the Cornucopia Streak is the home of [[Zal'Aata/Zal'Aata]].
+Assisted by the Concept of Growth and the Concept of Flow, the Cornucopia Streak is the home of [[Zal'Aata]].
 This oasis contains many different species and provides a diverse and unique area in the desert.
-The Concept of Flow ensures plenty of water for all vegetation and creatures, and the Concept of Growth makes for increased Most importantly, [[Hunter Settlement/Auroch]] have found their home here.
+The Concept of Flow ensures plenty of water for all vegetation and creatures, and the Concept of Growth makes for increased Most importantly, [[Auroch]] have found their home here.
 The Concept of Growth is hidden away within the Circle of the Moon, behind a mountain range.
 ## Landmark 5 - Shifting Plains
-The ever-changing dunescape of the Shifting Plains contains a mysterious city rumoured to modify its appearance every single day (hint: see graph view) [[City of Change/Yataghatay]]. (honestly the most interesting part of the desert imo).
+The ever-changing dunescape of the Shifting Plains contains a mysterious city rumoured to modify its appearance every single day (hint: see graph view) [[Yataghatay]]. (honestly the most interesting part of the desert imo).

 ## More landmarks are WIP